 EM&A Ref.
-Recommendation Measures Implementation Stage Recommendations to achieve waste reduction include: Sort inert C&D material to recover any recyclable portions such as metals ✓ Segregation and storage of different types of waste in different containers or skips to enhance reuse or recycling of materials and their proper disposal ✓ Encourage collection of recyclable waste such as waste paper and aluminium cans by providing separate labelled bins to enable such waste to be segregated from other general refuse generated by the work force ✓ Proper site practices to minimise the potential for damage or contamination of inert C&D materials Plan the use of construction materials carefully to minimise amount of waste generated and avoid unnecessary generation of waste √ 5.1 Inert and Non-inert C&D Materials In order to minimise impacts resulting from collection and transportation of inert C&D material for off-site disposal, the excavated materials should be reused on-site as fill material as far as practicable.
-In addition, inert C&D material generated from excavation works could be reused as fill materials in local projects that require public fill for reclamation.
-N/A The surplus inert C&D material will be disposed of at the Government's PFRFs for beneficial use by other projects in Hong Kong. ✓ Liaison with the CEDD Public Fill Committee (PFC) on the allocation of space for disposal of the inert C&D materials at PFRF is underway.
-No construction work is allowed to proceed until all issues on management of inert C&D materials have been resolved and all relevant arrangements have been endorsed by the relevant authorities including PFC and EPD. ✓ The C&D materials generated from general site clearance should be sorted on site to segregate any inert materials for reuse or disposal of at PFRFs whereas the non-inert materials will be disposed of at the designated landfill site. ✓ • In order to monitor the disposal of inert and non-inert C&D materials at respectively PFRFs and the designated landfill site, and to control fly-tipping, it is recommended that the Contractor should follow the Technical Circular (Works) No.6/2010 for Trip Ticket System for Disposal of Construction & Demolition Materials issued by Development Bureau.
-In addition, it is also recommended that the Contractor should prepare and implement a Waste Management Plan detailing their various waste arising and ✓
+Recommendation Measures Implementation Stage Recommendations to achieve waste reduction include: Sort inert C&D material to recover any recyclable portions such as metals \checkmark Segregation and storage of different types of waste in different containers or skips to enhance reuse or recycling of materials and their proper disposal \checkmark Encourage collection of recyclable waste such as waste paper and aluminium cans by providing separate labelled bins to enable such waste to be segregated from other general refuse generated by the work force \checkmark Proper site practices to minimise the potential for damage or contamination of inert C&D materials / Plan the use of construction materials carefully to minimise amount of waste generated and avoid unnecessary generation of waste \checkmark 6.1 & 10.7.1 Inert and Non-inert C&D Materials In order to minimise impacts resulting from collection and transportation of inert C&D material for off-site disposal, the excavated materials should be reused on-site as fill material as far as practicable.
+In addition, inert C&D material generated from excavation works could be reused as fill materials in local projects that require public fill for reclamation. ~ The surplus inert C&D material will be disposed of at the Government's PFRFs for beneficial use by other projects in Hong Kong. \checkmark Liaison with the CEDD Public Fill Committee (PFC) on the allocation of space for disposal of the inert C&D materials at PFRF is underway.
+No construction work is allowed to proceed until all issues on management of inert C&D materials have been resolved and all relevant arrangements have been endorsed by the relevant authorities including PFC and EPD. \checkmark The C&D materials generated from general site clearance should be sorted on site to segregate any inert materials for reuse or disposal of at PFRFs whereas the non-inert materials will be disposed of at the designated landfill site. ✓ In order to monitor the disposal of inert and non-inert C&D materials at respectively PFRFs and the designated landfill site, and to control fly-tipping, it is recommended that the Contractor should follow the Technical Circular (Works) No.6/2010 for Trip Ticket System for Disposal of Construction & Demolition Materials issued by Development Bureau.
+In addition, it is also recommended that the Contractor should prepare and implement a Waste Management Plan detailing their various waste arising and waste management practices in accordance with the relevant requirements of the Technical Circular ✓